Border Patrol stunned as Biden goes to war with his own agents over false 'whipping' allegations

 BIDEN ADMINISTRATION STOPS BORDER PATROL USING HORSES IN DEL RIO AMID DEM OUTRAGE

-"Is the president threatening to throw us in prison?" that agent added.
+The agent asked, "Is the president threatening to throw us in prison?"

+Another said: "I see the administration wants to fry our agents.
+He just started a war with Border Patrol."

 Brandon Judd, head of the National Border Patrol Council, asked how there could be a fair investigation now that Biden had weighed in.

-"Now that the President of the United States has already said they did wrong, how is an investigator supposed to do a true and honest investigation?" he told Fox News.
+"Now that the president of the United States has already said they did wrong, how is an investigator supposed to do a true and honest investigation?" he told Fox News.
 "Because if that investigator finds they did nothing wrong -- and they didn’t do anything wrong -- but if that investigator finds they didn’t do anything wrong, how is that investigator’s job going to go?

 Judd said Biden’s comments were "completely and totally outrageous" and accused Biden of "playing politics with Border Patrol agents' lives."